kblok/kblok.github.io/_posts/2020-07-06-playwright-sharp-monthly-jul-2020.md

 ![what?](https://media3.giphy.com/media/tu54GM19sqJOw/giphy.gif?cid=ecf05e474bb123a4008217cce4e23050f901bff9caa27a8e&rid=giphy.gif)

 This Playwright server would package a (Node.JS) playwright instance, exposing its functionality through pipes.
-[Remember I talked about pipes?](https://www.hardkoded.com/blog/interprocess-communication).
-This will make Playwright-Sharp, and other ports more straightforward, because most of the implementation would be on the Playwright server.
+[Remember I talked about pipes?](https://www.hardkoded.com/blog/interprocess-communication)

 If we land with this idea (this is still a proof of concept), we will be able to speed up  Playwright-Sharp development, allowing us to work on [many other things I have dreamed for this library](https://github.com/hardkoded/playwright-sharp/projects/4).
-I want Playwright-Sharp not only a cool library, but the best automation suite for .NET developers.
+I want Playwright-Sharp to be not only a cool library, but the best automation suite for .NET developers.

 I'm sharing with you this internals because that's the purpose of these reports.
 But Playwright-Sharp wouldn't feel like just a client.
 It will be a first-class citizen, and you will be able to use it in the same way you'd use playwright.